 Thankfully, a lot of young people have access to outdoor activities, such as playing football or climbing park equipment.
 However, there’s not always much outdoor time spent investigating and enjoying nature.
 We know that if children don’t learn to appreciate the natural world, they’re less likely to grow up wanting to protect it.
 And we all know the world needs a bit of TLC.
 We’ve come up with some ideas about how to get your little ones interested and learning about the natural world, through play, creativity and investigation.

 Make it personal

 Children are more likely to show an interest in nature if they form a connection with it.
 Maybe they’re curious about butterflies because they’re in Butterfly Class at school.
 And linking theory with reality can be a route to success.
 Can you connect something they’ve learnt about at school with what they can see around them?
 For example, did you know that chickens are the closest living relative to the Tyrannosaurus Rex?
-If you have a dinosaur-mad child, then get them bird watching.
+If you have a dinosaur-mad child, then get them bird watching - check out these fab binoculars.
 Birds are the only surviving dinosaurs and there’s a lovely little video at the Natural History Museum’s website that explains why.
 You can support their bird watching with some home-learning using Teddo Play’s play-based learning cards, birds and insects edition.
 They have a stunning photo of the bird on the front and facts about it on the back.
 Perfect for helping your child to identify what they’ve spotted.